NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/XSS (Cross-Site Scripting)/WAVE. Black Box Detection of XSS, CSRF and Information Leakage Vulnerabilities.md

 ## Evaluation

-For evaluation we used three web applications including GetBoo, Yazd, and WebCalendar, for traffic generation.
-Then, we analyzed these applications and found their vulnerabilities with WAVE.
-Also, we used Acunetix (version 10.0) as a well-known web vulnerability scanner.
-Finally, we manually checked vulnerabilities reported by the tools
+WAVE was compared to [[Acunetix]] (version 10.0) in detecting vulnerabilities in  GetBoo, Yazd, and WebCalendar.
+After manually checking the vulnerabilities reported by the tools, the authors conclude that WAVE is better, even if false positives are possible

 ---
 #### References